 The paper is organised as follows.
-In \S \ref{section : pushforward} we develop our study of logarithmic tangent sheaves via push-forward from the normal variety and prove Theorem \ref{main:direct image}.
-In \S \ref{sec-Weymanmethod} we start working out resolutions of the Jacobian ideal and of the logarithmic tangent sheaf, obtained using the Cayley method and push-forward in the spirit of \cite{gelfand-kapranov-zelevinsky}.
-We mention a few results here about normalisation of dual varieties notably of Fano varieties, see Proposition \ref{normalisation}, and relating the geometric method to the Jacobian ideal, see Theorem \ref{thm_resolution_pushforward}.
-In \S \ref{section : adjoint} we review some of the relevant geometry of adjoint varieties and their contact structure and provide a minimal graded free resolution of the normalisation of adjoint discriminants, see Theorem \ref{thm_res_structure}.
-In \S \ref{section: adjoint discriminants}, we compute a resolution of the module of logarithmic derivations of adjoint discriminants in Theorem \ref{thm_res} both for the simply laced and the non simply laced situation.
-We also derive part of the results of \cite{faenzi-marchesi} about symmetric determinants in terms of adjoint orbits in case $C_n$.
-Then, in \S \ref{section: non invariant} we use Terao's results on hyperplane arrangements, we explicitly construct the module of $G$-invariant logarithmic derivations and finally we deduce Theorem \ref{main simply laced}.
+In \S \ref{section : pushforward} we develop our study of logarithmic tangent sheaves via pushforward from the normal variety and prove Theorem \ref{main:direct image}.
+In \S \ref{sec-Weymanmethod} we start working out resolutions of the Jacobian ideal and of the logarithmic tangent sheaf, obtained using the Cayley method and pushforward in the spirit of \cite{gelfand-kapranov-zelevinsky}.
+We recall several results on the normalisation of dual varieties, particularly for Fano varieties, (see Proposition~\ref{normalisation}) and we describe the relationship between the geometric method and the Jacobian ideal (see Theorem~\ref{thm_resolution_pushforward}).
+In \S \ref{section : adjoint} we review some of the relevant geometry of adjoint varieties and their contact structure.
+Moreover, we provide a minimal graded free resolution of the normalisation of adjoint discriminants (see Theorem \ref{thm_res_structure}).
+In \S \ref{section: adjoint discriminants}, we compute a resolution of the module of logarithmic derivations of adjoint discriminants (see Theorem \ref{thm_res}) both for the simply laced and the non-simply laced situation.
+We also recover some results of \cite{faenzi-marchesi} regarding symmetric determinants in terms of the adjoint orbits in the case $C_n$.
+Finally, in \S \ref{section: non invariant}, using Terao's results on hyperplane arrangements, we explicitly construct the module of $G$-invariant logarithmic derivations and deduce Theorem \ref{main simply laced}.

 We would like to thank D. Fratila and M. Yoshinaga for fruitful discussions.